HiteshChandra001/online_shopping_app/README.md

 * Role of Customer
 buy the products and view order details.
-Customer can register themselves and login.
+Customers can register themselves and login.
 Add product to the cart and purchase it.